One Size Fits All: 12 Reasons Quebec is Right for Any Kind of Traveller

-Quebec for the Music Fan
+For the Music Fan

-Quebec for Spa Lover
+For the Spa Lover

 Spa day in the city or a retreat in nature?
 Why choose?
 One of the most popular spas is the Scandinave Spa at Mont-Tremblant, 80 miles northwest of Montreal.
 Nestled in the Laurentian mountains, the spa offers Scandinavian hydrotherapy (hot and cold) pools and an unbeatable view of the mountains and Lake Tremblant.